RamlyBurger/FoodHunter/docs/reports/STUDENT_4_REPORT_Section_3.md

 /**
  * Observer Pattern - Subject Interface
- * Student 4: Cart, Checkout & Notifications Module
+ * Lee Song Yan: Cart, Checkout & Notifications Module
  *
  * Defines the interface for objects that can be observed.
  */